- What is asbestos and why is it a problem?

 - Contact Us

-Asbestos is a naturally occurring fibrous material and was used extensively as a building material up to the mid-1980’s for fire-proofing and insulation in both commercial and domestic buildings.
+Asbestos is a naturally occurring fibrous material and was used extensively as a building material up to 1999 for fire-proofing and insulation in both commercial and domestic buildings.
 Common types of asbestos containing materials include:

 - Asbestos insulation board